from Noir Books

 People often ask how my life has been since I was a teen.
 I'd like to summarize it for you, but it is not so simple.
 I never married, I never even came close to marriage.
 I never went to college.
 I never regained a passion for life but spent most of my life hoping it would be over soon.
-I can say I was never around hard drugs or dangerous criminals again after my teen years.
 I was one of a few juvenile delinquents who was scared straight by a stint in jail.
 I quickly learned that life in jail was not anything I wanted or was willing to risk.
-When I became a teenage drug queen, I had no idea of the true risks I was taking.
+When I became a teenage drug queen, I had no idea of the risks I was taking.
 I was simply self-destructive, lost, hurting, addicted to alcohol, and just plain stupid.

 I have spent my entire adult life in therapy, and I feel that helps tremendously.
 I had to learn everything my parents didn't teach me.
-I had to learn how to function in the real world, not that imaginary world that dealers inhabit; a world where they are stars, and they feel invincible, yet ultimately they self-destruct.
+I had to learn how to function in the real world, not that imaginary world that dealers inhabit; a world where they are seemingly invincible superstars, yet ultimately they self-destruct.

-I've also spent my adult life doing volunteer work.
-I’ve worked with the hungry, the homeless, and the elderly.
-Volunteering helps me feel better about myself and more hopeful about the world.
-People are always telling me I'm a good person, and I’d like to think that maybe I have become one.
+I've spent my adult life doing volunteer work.
+I’ve worked with the hungry, the homeless, veterans, and the elderly.
+Volunteering helps me feel a bit better and more hopeful about the world.

-I've also developed a very strong spiritual foundation.
-Prayer and service are part of my routine each and every day.
+I've developed a strong spiritual foundation.
+Prayer and service are part of my routine every day.
 I have deepened my spiritual practices over the years and became a calmer person with more inner peace, and in some ways, I represent the cliché of 'What doesn't kill you makes you stronger.'

 I never regretted leaving the life of a drug dealer behind.
 Those were dark days where I drank heavily on a daily basis.
 I hurt all the time and often cried myself to sleep.
 I was always afraid, but at the time, I saw no way out.

-After Seely had died, I got into computers, and I loved my work.
+After Seely had died, I got into computers, and I liked my work.
 I didn't miss the fear, the stress, and the backstabbing of the street.
-I didn’t miss the petty life I led daily, filled with gossip, drama, and worthless pursuits.
+I didn’t miss the petty life I had led, filled with gossip, drama, and worthless pursuits.
 I thank God every day I got out of that life, and I owe all of that to my poor sister.
 Her death changed my life dramatically.

 There are many things I wish were different, but the one that haunts me most is that I wish I could trade places with Seely.
 That was my seat in the car, the front passenger seat.
 She took a ride one time, and it's simply not fair.
 That's my biggest regret, that I got out alive and she did not.
 That’s what I tear my heart out over daily.
 I don’t care about anything I left behind except for my little sister.